fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 ## global offset table

-According to sysvabi64 - [System V ABI for the Arm® 64-bit Architecture (AArch64)](https://github.com/ARM-software/abi-aa/blob/844a79fd4c77252a11342709e3b27b2c9f590cf1/sysvabi64/sysvabi64.rst) - 9.2 Global Offset Table (GOT)

-Position-independent code cannot, in general, contain absolute (fixed) virtual addresses.
-Global offset tables hold absolute addresses in private data, thus making the addresses available without compromising the position-independence and shareability of a program's text segment.
-A program references its global offset table using position-independent addressing and extracts the absolute values from it, thereby **redirecting** position-independent references to their actual locations.

 The global offset table (*`GOT`*) is created by the static linker in response to GOT generating relocations.
 See [AAELF64](https://github.com/ARM-software/abi-aa/blob/main/aaelf64/aaelf64.rst) Relocation operations for more information.

 AArch64 splits the global offset table (GOT) into two sections: